aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 to add: more example images

+Jun 27, 2025: I walked around and imagined what the voxel/simulation could be like: A mountain slope with a small wood hut and presence of tall trees in the distance, bird sounds, walking into the hut and wood stepping sounds.
+Going to the bottom of the valley, a river flowing from left to right and more dense trees on the other side, water flowing sounds, tall mountain on the other side with yellow sunlight and shadow cast by other mountains.
+Looking at a sloped valley going down side of hill in the shadow, some trees around, rain falling.
+Rain in a city, looking at the water flowing from tall building to gutter on the ground.
+I thought about how it could have complicatedely connected things, like water streams.

+### Example Gameplay

 The player held a stone pickaxe.
 He raised it and hit the stone on the hill with it.
 The stone broke off.
 The player picked up the stone piece and walked away.

 The player was in a desert filled with sand.
 He walked and looked for water.
 After a while, the player found a large puddle of clear water in a place surrounded by higher land.
 The player went in the puddle and walked around.
 The water splashed as he walked.
 He finds a cave next to it and decides to make his base there.

-Jun 27, 2025: I walked around and imagined what the voxel/simulation could be like: A mountain slope with a small wood hut and presence of tall trees in the distance, bird sounds, walking into the hut and wood stepping sounds.
-Going to the bottom of the valley, a river flowing from left to right and more dense trees on the other side, water flowing sounds, tall mountain on the other side with yellow sunlight and shadow cast by other mountains.
-Looking at a sloped valley going down side of hill in the shadow, some trees around, rain falling.
-Rain in a city, looking at the water flowing from tall building to gutter on the ground.
-I thought about how it could have complicatedely connected things, like water streams.

 # End